SysBind/chartpack/README.md

 ### package

-create a tarball with selected charts and images
+Create a tarball with selected charts and images

 ### deploy

-copy images to selected targets and install charts
+Copy images to selected targets and install charts